 People with sleep apnoea do not get enough oxygen during sleep.
 It can cause morning headaches, high blood pressure, depression, difficulty concentrating, reduced libido and rapid weight gain.

 With SA you must wake up briefly to breathe, sometimes hundreds of times during the night.
 Usually there is no memory of these brief awakenings.

-The best known of the sleep disorders, insomnia comes in three guises: difficulty falling asleep, difficulty staying asleep, and waking up too early.
-For causes of insomnia see here.
+Probably the best known sleep condition, insomnia, comes in three guises: difficulty falling asleep, difficulty staying asleep, and waking up too early.
 Transient insomnia (lasting for a few nights) and short-term insomnia generally occur in people who are temporarily experiencing one or more of the following:

 Chronic insomnia (lasts a month or longer)

-Physical causes include arthritis, kidney disease, heart failure, asthma, and restless legs syndrome
+Physical causes include arthritis, kidney disease, heart failure, asthma, and restless leg syndrome.

 Treatment for chronic insomnia consists of diagnosing and treating underlying medical or psychological problems, then identifying behaviours that may worsen insomnia and stopping (or reducing) them.

-Treatment may also involve sleeping pills, although not advised for long-term use.
+Treatment may also involve sleeping pills, though this is not advised for long-term use.